 Verto Education’s Costa Rica semester is designed to expose students to relevant issues in environmental studies, sustainability, and ecology.
 Through seminars, case studies, fieldwork, and homestays, students develop an understanding of the impact of human activities on the environment and ecosystems.

-While in Costa Rica, students will engage in fieldwork with local farmers and at the Organization for Tropical Studies.
+While in Costa Rica, students engage in fieldwork with local farmers and at the Organization for Tropical Studies.
 Students learn and practice innovative solutions to challenges in sustainable agriculture, environmental conservation, and natural resource management through workshops and fieldwork at EARTH University.
-Student will travel to a rural community on Costa Rica’s Pacific coast to live and work side-by-side with park rangers specializing in sea turtle conservation.
+Student travel to a rural community on Costa Rica’s Pacific coast to live and work side-by-side with park rangers specializing in sea turtle conservation.

 Students immerse in Spanish language instruction through a Spanish language course designed around real-world language practice and homestay immersion.
 We’ve intentionally selected homestay communities that allow students to both develop their spoken Spanish skills and dive meaningfully into the local culture.

 Students close out their time in Costa Rica with an adventure down the Pacuare River and tours of San Jose.
-Students spend a total of 12 weeks in Costa Rica.
-This semester is comprised of four courses.

 Upcoming Program Dates